donavanyieh/LLMVibeSuite/README.md

 ```bash
 python app.py
 ```
+# Dependencies
+As mentioned above, python 3.13<br>
+For embedding models, we use sentence-transformers/all-MiniLM-L12-v2 as an open source embedding model.
+Model is downloaded on initialization.

 # Disclaimer
 This entire tool is <b>Vibe Coded</b> - almost entirely while I was on a threadmill walking.
 Shoutout to [Replit](https://replit.com/) for the easy-to-use app, capable coding agents, and easy porting to github, where I ultimately did the QCs.